 There was no actual strike in 2002, although things went close to the brink as a deal for a new Collective Bargaining Agreement was only struck on August 30th, hours before the first games were set to be cancelled.
 There was significant bitterness and posturing leading up to the deal, with demands from owners for a salary cap and revenue sharing being resisted by the players.
 In particular, the owners had attempted to contract two teams after the 2001 season, only to be stopped by a court ruling, and were still threatening to make good on the threat until the deal was reached.

-As difficult as it was to obtain a deal in 2002, it opened a new era of cooperative bargaining which has resulted in players and owners working together in subsequent negotiations to come up with solutions aimed at the good of the game.
-There were no significant threats of strikes after that until 2018 or so, when players started grumbling about the free agency system no longer working, because it was taking many months for veteran free agents to fin new teams, with many having to wait until spring training was well under way, and the contracts being offered even then were notoriously low and short-term, at a time when baseball's revenues were at an all-time high.
+As difficult as it was to obtain a deal in 2002, it opened a new era of cooperative bargaining which resulted in players and owners working together in subsequent negotiations over the following two decades to come up with solutions aimed at the good of the game.
+There were no significant threats of strikes after that until 2018 or so, when players started grumbling about the free agency system no longer working, because it was taking many months for veteran free agents to find new teams, with many having to wait until spring training was well under way, and the contracts being offered even then were notoriously low and short-term, at a time when baseball's revenues were at an all-time high.
 The grumblings became louder in 2019 when the situation repeated itself.